 New Reactor Construction

-Reactors are being built all over the world – in China, India, Russia and the US, to name a few.
-Over 60 of those are under construction right now.
-In 2022, we expect there will be 521 reactors operating, up from 430 today.
+Reactors are being built all over the world — in China, India, Russia and the US, to name a few.
+Approximately 70 of those are under construction right now.
+In 2023, we expect there will be 526 reactors operating, up from 433 today.
 That's a level of growth we haven't seen in this industry for many years.

 Expected Supply-Demand Gap

-Annual uranium demand is expected to increase to 240 million pounds per year by 2022.
+Annual uranium demand is expected to increase to 260 million pounds per year by 2023.
 This is less growth than had been expected before Fukushima, but the effect on supply could be greater as projects are delayed because they are not economic at today's prices.
-The supply challenge is compounded by diminishing secondary supplies, particularly with the end of the Russian Highly Enriched Uranium (HEU) agreement this year.
+The supply challenge is compounded by diminishing secondary supplies, particularly with the end of the Russian Highly Enriched Uranium (HEU) agreement last year.
 Read more in our Markets section.

 Cameco Positioned for Growth

-Cameco's strategy is to grow production while remaining a low cost producer.
+Cameco's strategy is focused on taking advantage of the long-term growth we see coming in the industry, while maintaining the ability to respond to market conditions as they evolve.
 We have world class assets that are the foundation of our strategy, providing an extensive base of mineral reserves and resources and diversified sources of supply.
-These assets are complemented by vertical integration throughout other parts of the nuclear fuel cycle, including fuel services and nuclear power generation.
+These assets are complemented by participation in other parts of the nuclear fuel cycle, producing fuel and components for reactors around the world.